ivanbgd/stock-trading-cli-with-async-streams/README.md

 ## Potential Modifications, Improvements or Additions

+- Integrate our **web application** with Actix actors, and with the no-actors variant.
+- Try to use stack memory in `CollectionActor` instead of heap memory for the two buffers.
+    - Stack is LIFO, while `VecDeque` that we currently use is FIFO, and we make use of that, so we'd have to maintain some pointers in the logic for always keeping its size under the limit.
 - Find ways to **publish and subscribe** to messages without explicit calls.
     - [actix](https://crates.io/crates/actix) might support this feature through the use of [Recipient](https://docs.rs/actix/latest/actix/struct.Recipient.html);